manoharreddyvoladri/Project_Data-analysis/README.md

-## Day 99 Course Assignment: Analyse Deaths involving Police in the United States
+##  Analyse Deaths involving Police in the United States

 _Extract insights from combining US census data and the Washington Post's database on deaths by police in the United States_

-# Day 99 - Analyzing Deaths Involving Police in the United States
+# As part of my Course in udemy to

 ## Concepts Practised
 - Removing NaN Values and Duplicates